scriptPilot/app-framework/DOCUMENTATION.md

 ```
 created: function () {
-  this.$root.statusbarVisibility: true,            // true or false
+  this.$root.statusbarVisibility = true
-  this.$root.statusbarTextColor: 'white',          // 'black' or 'white'
+  this.$root.statusbarTextColor = 'white'
-  this.$root.statusbarBackgroundColor: '#3f51b5'   // Color hex code
+  this.$root.statusbarBackgroundColor = '#3f51b5'
 }
 ```